-- a) In order to evaluate the effectiveness of this Plan, the Town will monitor development activity and changes in land use resulting from amendments to this Plan and changes to the Zoning By-law.
+- a) In order to evaluate the effectiveness of this Plan, the Town will monitor development activity and changes in land use and may develop key performance indicators for this Plan.
 Where it is deemed necessary due to changes in the physical, social or economic makeup of the municipality, or as a result of new Provincial, County and/or municipal planning policy priorities/directions, this Plan shall be appropriately updated. - b) Monitoring and measuring the performance of this Plan is critical to determine if: - i.
 The assumptions inherent to this Plan remain valid; - ii.
 The implementation of the policies fulfills the overall vision, principles and intent of the policies of this Plan;

 - iii.
-That development is being carried out in conformity with the policies of this Plan and consistent with the associated plans, guidelines and manuals adopted by the City; - iv.
-Provincial growth and intensification targets are being met; - v.
-The priorities identified in this Plan remain constant or require change; and, - vi.
-Key performance measures shall be developed to guide the monitoring of this Plan.
+That development is being carried out in conformity with the policies of this Plan and consistent with the associated plans, guidelines and manuals adopted by the Town; - iv.
+Provincial growth and intensification targets are being met; and - v.
+The priorities identified in this Plan remain constant or require change.